High Mileage vs Full Synthetic Oil

 Shop: Castrol GTX High Mileage Oil

-We often buy GTX High Mileage for our daughter's 2008 Chevy Cobalt, which currently has 105,000 miles.
-Oil change interval is 5,000 miles.
+Castrol GTX High Mileage is often selected for our daughter's 2008 Chevy Cobalt, which currently has 121,000 miles.
+Recommended oil change interval is 5,000 miles.

-As a third choice, I frequently buy Pennzoil High Mileage Oil when it's on sale.
+As a third choice, I'll purchase Pennzoil High Mileage Oil when it's on sale.

-If your vehicle sees wintery-cold start ups, brutal-hot summer driving, or daily stop-and-go traffic, you should be putting full synthetic oil in your crankcase.
-Even if your car or truck doesn't see these extreme driving conditions, it will still benefit from full synthetic oil, just not as much.
+If your vehicle sees cold winter start-ups, brutal-hot summer driving, or daily stop-and-go traffic, you should be putting full synthetic oil in your crankcase.
+But even if your car or truck doesn't see these extreme driving conditions, it will still benefit from full synthetic oil, just not as much.

 Shop: Castrol EDGE Full Synthetic Motor Oil

-Not only is Castrol Edge recommended by many car manufacturers, it is also recommended for BMW and Triumph motorcycles as well.
+Not only is Castrol Edge recommended by many automotive manufacturers, it's also recommended for new BMW and Triumph motorcycles as well.

 Shop: Pennzoil Ultra Platinum Full Synthetic Motor Oil

-Every once in a while, I'll buy Mobil One synthetic when I find it on sale.
+Every now and then, I'll buy Mobil One Synthetic when I find it on sale.

 Oil Changes Are Still #1 Priority

-Oil changes are the most important part of vehicle maintenance.
+Oil changes are the most important part of automotive maintenance.
 Air filters and fuel filters are also important, but not nearly as much.
-Example, if you drive around with a dirty air filter or dirty gas filter, the worst that could happen is you lose performance.
-If you drive around with dirty oil, you put your engine at risk of expensive internal damage.

-I still like going to the auto parts store, but when my schedule gets tight (regular job and side work) ordering motor oil online frees up a little time.
-I order a week before I need it, so delivery time is not a priority.
-Plus, it's a little less expensive, and there's no driving or waiting on line.
+If I order motor oil online a week before I need it, delivery time is less of a priority.
+Plus, it's less expensive, and there's no driving or waiting on lines.

-- You can switch back and forth between oil types, you motor really doesn't know or care.
+- You can switch back and forth between oil types, you motor doesn't care.

-- Any type of new oil is better than dirty old oil.
+- Any brand of new oil is better than dirty old oil.

-- Change your oil on time.
+- Change your oil at recommended intervals.
 Oil is cheap, engines aren't.

-If your engine oil comes out dark and sludgy, cut your mileage interval in half for the next oil change.
-I have rebuilt many automotive engines, and have seen first-hand the damage caused by lack of oil changes.
+I have rebuilt quite a few automotive and motorcycle engines, and have seen first-hand the damage caused by lack of regular oil changes.
 Once an old car's engine is sludged up, there is no easy way to clean it.
-You can try an engine flush, but these have very strong detergents which can do more harm than good.
+You can try an engine flush, but these have very strong detergents which sometimes do more harm than good.
+So, if your engine oil comes out dark and sludgy, cut your mileage interval in half for the next oil change.